datastaxdevs/workshop-streaming-game/README.md

 > The `pwd` command should output `/workspace/workshop-streaming-game/api`.

+> If you are working locally, make sure you are in the `/api` subdirectory
+> of the project for the following commands to work properly.
+Later anyway,
+> in order to have both the API and the client running, you will need two
+> consoles, one in each of the two `api` and `client` subdirectories.

 Then create a file `.env` by copying the `.env.sample` in the same directory, with the commands

+    # In the 'api' subdirectory
     cp .env.sample .env
     gp open .env